gregsaun/bear_extruder_and_x_axis/README.md

 1. Use shaft for x-end idler bearing (instead of screw) and dual bearing 16T idler
 1. Easier to remove extruder for maintenance (changing the PTFE tube for example)
 1. Include a tool to insert Z bearing easily
+1. Open source by providing STL and Autodesk Fusion 360 files

 ### Ongoing